vgmstream/vgmstream/readme.txt

 to decode happy.adx to happy.wav.

 --- in_vgmstream ---
 Drop the in_vgmstream.dll in your Winamp plugins directory.
-There is no configuration or seeking yet.

 ---
 File types supported by this version of vgmstream: